ErikSundvall/prostate/journal of process/AI-interactions.md

 Generate the initial SVG zone map as an editable SVG file and a simple JS module that maps zone IDs to SVG element IDs.
 Create a small test plan and example test cases for the mapping and visualization logic.
 ```
-...but we resist the temptantion and instead go on to the next part of the scaffolfing by issuing the command:
+...but I try to resist the temptantion and instead go on to the next part of the scaffolfing by issuing the command:

 #file:generate-tasks.md please generate tasks for #file:0001-prd-prostate-mri-zone-map-widget.md

+Then i did this for several

+Now based on #file:generate-tasks.md please continue generating subtstasks for #file:0001-prd-prostate-mri-zone-map-widget.md based on your already started work with main tasks in #file:tasks-0001-prd-prostate-mri-zone-map-widget(Grok-Code-Fast-1).md  (do this _without_ opening/reading any other files prefixed by `tasks-0001` )